What is Counselling / Psychotherapy, and how does it work?

 Very few personal information about myself will be disclosed.
-I believe this is important as part of the therapeutic process, and helps us focus on what is really important: my client(s)’ distress and how to help them go through it and to a better place in life.
+I believe this is important as part of the therapeutic process, and helps us focus on what is really important: your distress and how to help you go through it and to a better place in life.

-Once an environment of safety and trust is established, we can continue with the focus of our work, which is guided by my client(s)’ discourse, and by my interventions whenever I find something that might link us to the origin of the problem, so we can continue exploring and figuring out how to move forward with the new information being brought up throughout the therapeutic process.
+Once an environment of safety and trust is established, we can continue with the focus of our work, which is guided by your discourse, and by my interventions whenever I find something that might link us to the origin of the problem, so we can continue exploring and figuring out how to move forward with the new information being brought up throughout the therapeutic process.

 It is important to note that it is an organic, ever-moving process, from the initial contact to the final session and even beyond that (the work that we do in the room will carry on even after our sessions have ended).